 Potluck season is here— that wonderful time of year when the classic, but ordinary, green bean casserole rears its head once again.
 A potluck party is perfect if you want to throw a holiday gathering but just don’t have the time (or in some cases, the budget) to organize an extravagant bash.
 If you’re hosting a Christmas potluck dinner, or if you’ve been invited to one, get creative with your cooking to make an unforgettable contribution to the party menu.
-These delicious Christmas potluck ideas and recipes for side dishes, Christmas appetizers, and Christmas desserts will happily take the place of common casseroles any day!
-I hope these Christmas potluck ideas inspire you.
+These delicious Christmas potluck ideas for side dishes, Christmas appetizers, and Christmas desserts will happily take the place of common casseroles any day!
+I hope these Christmas potluck recipes inspire you.